carbon-language/carbon-lang/docs/design/generics/details.md

 ### Type compatible with another type

-Given a type `U`, define the type-of-type `CompatibleWith(U)` as follows:
+Given a type `U`, define the facet type `CompatibleWith(U)` as follows:

 > `CompatibleWith(U)` is a type whose values are types `T` such that `T` and `U`
 > are [compatible](terminology.md#compatible-types).
 That is values of types `T`
 > and `U` can be cast back and forth without any change in representation (for
 > example `T` is an [adapter](#adapting-types) for `U`).

-To support this, we extend the requirements that type-of-types are allowed to have to include a "data representation requirement" option.
+To support this, we extend the requirements that facet types are allowed to have to include a "data representation requirement" option.

 `CompatibleWith` determines an equivalence relationship between types.
 Specifically, given two types `T1` and `T2`, they are equivalent if